 Colonial Penn does it in reverse.
 You choose your price.
 And then they tell you how much life insurance coverage you can buy for that price.

 How do they refer to what they sell for $9.95?
-Well, they can’t say they sell $1,000 of coverage or $2,000 of coverage because it’s different for every person.
-So instead, they call this a “unit” of coverage.
-But exactly, what is a unit of life insurance?
+Well, they can’t say they sell $1,000 or $2,000 of coverage because the rate would be different for every person.
+So, instead, they call this a “unit” of coverage.
+But exactly what is a unit of life insurance?

 A unit of life insurance coverage = the amount of coverage a specific person can buy for $9.95.